learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 Note that the outcome is written as $P(\text{income} > 4000)$.
 This means that the output should be interpreted as *the probability that the monthly income is over 4000 USD*.

 It is important to note that this is the case because the income variable was relabeled to be equal to 1 when the income is bigger than 4000, and 0 when smaller than 4000.
-In other words, The outcome variable should be interpreted as *the probability of the class label to be equal to 1*.
+In other words, the outcome variable should be interpreted as *the probability of the class label to be equal to 1*.

 ### Interpretation